TayebYassine/Homestead/docs/Configuration/Economy.md

 !!! warning

-    If you change one of the settings for the upkeep system, you must restart the server.
+    If you change one of the settings for the upkeep system, you **must restart the server**.

 ```yaml
 upkeep: